West Suffolk College

 West Suffolk College is a Further Education college in Bury St Edmunds, Suffolk.
 The college delivers a range of courses, including vocational and technical courses, apprenticeships, and an array of higher-apprenticeships and bachelor's degree courses accredited by the University of East Anglia.
-Over 12,000 students are enrolled at West Suffolk College.
+Over 14,170 learners are enrolled across Eastern Education Group, with around 10,629 of those at West Suffolk College.

 Campuses

-The main campus site is the Gateway Building situated on Out Risbygate in Bury St Edmunds.
-The Built Environment Campus or Milburn Centre is situated on Anglian Lane and the STEM Innovation Campus and University Studies Centre is situated on Western Way.
+The main campus site is the Gateway Building, situated on Out Risbygate in Bury St Edmunds.
+The Built Environment Campus or Milburn Centre is situated on Anglian Lane and the STEM Innovation Campus and University Studies Centre are situated on Western Way.
 Both are a short walk from the sixth form campus.

-The college also has training centres in Haverhill, Thetford, Sudbury and Ipswich, with courses also being taught in towns and villages across Suffolk including Clare, Pakenham, Thurston and Stowmarket.
+The college also has training centres in Haverhill, Thetford, Sudbury and Ipswich, with courses also being taught in towns and villages across Suffolk, including Clare, Pakenham, Thurston and Stowmarket.

-Suffolk Academies Trust

-The college is a sponsor of the Suffolk Academies Trust, a collaboration with One Sixth Form College in Ipswich and Abbeygate Sixth Form College in Bury St Edmunds.
-In 2016, Suffolk Academies Trust was given permission by the Department for Education to build a new sixth form, Abbeygate, in Bury St Edmunds.
-The sixth form will aim to cater for up to 1,700 pupils, offering more than 30 A-level courses to 16-19 year olds.

-Eastern Colleges Group

-West Suffolk College, Abbeygate Sixth Form in Bury St Edmunds and One Sixth Form College in Ipswich are collectively known as the Eastern Colleges Group.
-The Group is a collective of post-16 education providers, sharing the same strategic aims to provide outstanding vocational and academic excellence to over 15,000 students across the region.
-The shared mission of the Group is to be a catalyst of positive social change and prosperity for the community, leaving no-one behind, with a vision to put students at the heart of everything they do.
-The 'three pillars' of the shared strategic aims are to support students in making excellent connections with employers, to help students achieve qualifications to the best of their ability and to cultivate character strengths such as resilience and optimism.